carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 - "Working with the GAP command line"
 objectives:
 - "Time-saving tips and tricks"
-- "Using GAP help system"
+- "Using GAP's help system"
 - "Basic objects and constructions in the GAP language"
 keypoints:
 - "Remember that GAP is case-sensitive!"
-- "Do not panic seeing 'Error, Variable: 'FuncName' must have a value'."
+- "Do not panic if you see `Error, Variable: 'FuncName' must have a value`."
 - "Care about names of variables and functions."
 - "Use command line editing."
 - "Use autocompletion instead of typing names of functions and variables in full."
 - "Use `?` and `??` to view help pages."
-- "Set default help format to HTML using `SetHelpViewer`."
+- "Set the default help format to HTML using `SetHelpViewer`."
-- "Use `LogTo` function to save all GAP input and output into a text file."
+- "Use the `LogTo` function to save all GAP input and output into a text file."
 - "If calculation takes too long, press <Control>-C to interrupt it."
 - "Read 'A First Session with GAP' from the GAP Tutorial."
 ---

 If GAP is installed correctly you should be able to start it.
 Exactly how you start GAP will depend on your operating system and how you installed GAP.
-GAP starts with the banner displaying information about the version of the system and loaded components, and then displays the command line prompt `gap>`, for example:
+GAP starts with the *banner* displaying information about the version of the system and loaded components, and then displays the command line prompt `gap>`, for example: